 Chances are good, if you’re a Tourist in Rome, you’re going to spend some time checking out the Colosseum, the Forum, the building shaped like a Wedding Cake.
 Chances are also good, you’re going to work up an appetite.
+When in Rome… Cacio e Pepe is a must.

 Luckily, there is a restaurant just 15 minutes walk from the heart of the Tourist Buzz, that Romans recommend.
 Bello had fond memories of the food from La Salumeria Roscioli while he lived in Rome nearly 10 years ago.
 When we arrived I could instantly see why.